ddbj/www/account-e.md

 <div class="attention">
 Email regarding data submissions is sent to email addresses entered in the submissions.
-If you change email address of your D-way account, you need to update addresses of data submissions to receive emails regarding the submissions.
+If you change email address of your DDBJ account, you need to update addresses of data submissions to receive emails regarding the submissions.
 Updated account information will be reflected in about 10 minutes.
 Please login again after 10 minutes.
 </div>